 The black walnut tree (Juglans nigra) is one of North America’s most valuable and beautiful native trees, but it does have a “dark side.”
-Here’s what you should know before planting a black walnut in your yard—and all about harvesting and eating walnuts, too.
+Here’s what you should know before planting a black walnut in your yard—and how to harvest and eat the tasty walnuts, too!

 The easily worked, close-grained wood of the black walnut has long been prized by furniture- and cabinetmakers for its attractive color and exceptional durability.
 Its logs are in such demand for veneer that “walnut rustlers” have made off with trees in the dead of night and even used helicopters in their operations.